Why start with a Learning Teams Pilot?

 1. Pilot Planning

-The first step is a strategy session or workshop with your key stakeholders to determine your needs, taking into consideration what we know so far and the key phases to incorporate HOP:
+The first step is a strategy session or workshop with your key stakeholders to determine your needs.

-- A concise ‘why’ to incorporate HOP and Learning Teams in your organisation;
+- Why you want to incorporate HOP and Learning Teams in your organisation;

-- Objectives and outcomes: key, pilot and strategic;
+- Objectives and outcomes for the pilot and beyond

-- Delivery specifics (e.g how, when, where, and who will be involved);
+- Delivery specifics (how, when, where, and who will be involved);

 2. Training your people